TeamFDT/jira/README.md

-jira
+JIRA
 ====

-This is a repository to house tickets associated with JIRA.
+This is for JIRA tickets.
+This is used to test a particular bug or feature.
+The project name is the ID of the JIRA ticket.